1) The Mother Goose is a Grade 1 stakes race for 3-year-old fillies run at beautiful Belmont Park in Elmont, New York.

 4) The race was named for the filly Mother Goose.
 She beat males in the 1924 Belmont Futurity for 2-year-olds.
 The Futurity was the most important stakes race in America at that time.

 7) In 1994, Lakeway won in a stakes record time of 1:46.58.
-Future Hall of Famer Inside Information finished third.
+Hall of Famer Inside Information finished third.

-8) In 2009, Rachel Alexandra broke Lakeway’s stakes record when she won the Mother Goose in 1:46.33.
+8) In 2009, Rachel Alexandra broke Lakeway’s 1 1/8th miles distance stakes record when she won the Mother Goose in 1:46.33.
+2016 winner Off the Tracks owns the 1 1/16 mile record of 1:41.01.

 9) The great filly Ruffian won the 1973 Mother Goose by 13 1/2 lengths.